capeprivacy/documentation/docs/understand/support.md

 # Support matrix

-This document provides information about supported operating systems, language versions and other dependencies.
+This document provides information about supported operating systems, language versions, and other dependencies.

 ## Operating systems